onfido/onfido-sdk-ui/MANUAL_REGRESSION.md

 ### 1. Check analytics tracking
 (on one browser)

-0. Have JS SDK project open in Woopra
+With JS SDK project open in Woopra

 1. Go through the normal flow for any document
     - all events should be tracked
     - no events should be duplicated